-ANNA RUBY FALLS: See rare double waterfall in north Georgia | WSB
+Explore rare double waterfall on easy hike in north Georgia

-HELEN, Ga. - Searching for something fun to do that will entertain the kids and won't break the bank?
+HELEN, Ga. — Searching for something fun to do that will entertain the kids this weekend?
 Head to north Georgia and hike to a rare double waterfall.

 Behold the cascading beauty of Anna Ruby Falls.
 The waterfall is just north of Helen in the heart of the Chattahoochee National Forest.